xolvio/pojo-observer/README.md

 ```

 Note that if the values inside the domain object do not change, the `useDomain` hook will not re-render the component.
-This is achieved by using `setState` with a `hash` of the model object (See binding below).
+This is achieved by using `setState` with a `hash` of the model object ([See binding options below](#binding-options)).
 You can see this in action by trying to repeatedly click the "Previous Image" button.
 The `previousImage` command in the `GalleryInteraction` domain model will stop changing the `currentImage` when it gets to 0, and since the values inside the domain model are no longer changing, the `hash` method on the model ensures that the React component will not re-render.
 Sweet!

 You can also add as many `useEffect` methods as you like as follows: